 Hosting and Infrastructure Costs

-Node.js applications tend to be lightweight and resource-efficient, especially in I/O-bound scenarios.
-This allows for more flexible and cost-effective hosting, as they can run efficiently on lower-tier servers.
-However, for CPU-heavy tasks, Node.js may require more server resources, increasing costs.
+Node.js applications are lightweight and resource-efficient, especially in I/O-bound scenarios.
+This allows for more flexible and cost-effective hosting as they can run efficiently on lower-tier servers.
+But for CPU-heavy tasks, Node.js may require more server resources, which increases cost.

 Golang, due to its compiled nature and efficient memory usage, often results in better performance with fewer resources.
-This can lead to reduced infrastructure costs, especially for high-performance, CPU-bound applications, as Go can handle more traffic with less hardware.
+Golang’s ability to compile into machine code enhances its performance and reduces infrastructure cost, especially for high-performance, CPU-bound applications, as Go can handle more traffic with less hardware.

 Choosing the Right Technology